jimweller/kata-claimcheck/README.md

 Testing

+- More robust verification that resources exist and are configured (like SNS to SQS is active) vs. just sleeping for 20s
-- Test harness could use ephemeral ec2 instances instead of the local machine or runner
+- Test harness could use ephemeral compute or a runner instead of the local machine
 - Refactor large terratest function into more manageable functions
+- Look for other edge cases like race conditions for infra to propogate or async message delays

 ## Notes

 - I used vanilla terraform modules from the terraform registry purposely for ease of demonstration
 - I used CloudEvents in v1 when I controlled the event schema
+- Terratest is awesome!
+My code might be newb-ugly though 😜
+- Lots of weird depends_on, polling, and sleeping for edge cases around timing

 ## References